 Here's When To Leave To Avoid Traffic On Thanksgiving Because It'll Be Busy AF

-In general, Google Maps recommends leaving either Saturday or Sunday early morning when there are less cars on the road, typically around 6 a.m.
-If you absolutely must head back on Friday or want to go out for Black Friday shopping, consider leaving in the morning instead to avoid being stuck on the road.
+In general, Google Maps recommends leaving in the early morning on the Saturday or Sunday after Thanksgiving — Nov.
+30 and Dec.1, respectively.
+Getting on the road at around 6 a.m. local time is ideal.
+If you absolutely must head back on Friday or want to go out for Black Friday shopping, consider leaving in the early morning hours to avoid being stuck on the road.

-Once you're off the road, you can continue to avoid long waits and annoying lines by avoiding bakeries, grocery stores, and liquor stores around Wednesday afternoon.
-According to Google Maps, visits will probably peak mid-day on Nov.
-21 as people rush to stock up on supplies for Thanksgiving dinner.
-Meanwhile, if you're hoping to score some of the best deals of the year on Black Friday, plan to set your alarm and head out early to beat the hordes of shoppers that will be visiting shopping centers in the afternoon.
-Per Google's findings, movie theaters also tend to be extra crowded on the evening on Friday, Nov.
-23, so plan accordingly and purchase your ticket in advance.
+Before the holiday, steer clear of long waits and annoying lines by avoiding bakeries, grocery stores, and liquor stores on Wednesday afternoon.
+According to Google Maps, visits to popular food-shopping spots will probably peak midday on Nov.
+27, as people rush to stock up on supplies for Thanksgiving dinner.
+Google says movie theaters also tend to be extra crowded in the evening on Friday, Nov.
+29, so plan accordingly.

-OK, so Thanksgiving week might be the busiest travel period of the year, but you can make your commute as stress-free as it can be by planning ahead.
-Check your state's stats to figure out what time you should be embarking on your road trip, then head to your destination with some time to spare before you dig into your Thanksgiving spread.
+Thanksgiving week might be the busiest travel period of the year, but you can make your commute as stress-free as possible by planning ahead.
+Check your state's stats to figure out what time you should embark on your road trip to avoid holiday traffic.